poine/proj_emen/docs/index.md

 ## 3: Multiple targets

-We extends our above behaviour by
+### 3.1 Implementation:

-All we have decide is the order in which we deal with the targets
+When considering our initial problem, a set of targets, all we need to do is decide the sequence in which the interceptions will proceed.
+With this information in hand we apply our previous computation iteratively to the set of targets as follow

 <figure class="cfigure">